yogidevendra/docs/docs/tutorials/salesdimensions.md

     Also remove the first import from `SalesDemo.java`.

+9. Add the following two lines to `SalesDemo.java` (if it does not exist already).

+        PubSubWebSocketAppDataQuery wsIn = new PubSubWebSocketAppDataQuery();
+        wsIn.setTopic("SalesDimensionsQuery");      // 1.
+Add this line
+        store.setEmbeddableQueryInfoProvider(wsIn);

+        PubSubWebSocketAppDataResult wsOut = dag.addOperator("QueryResult", new PubSubWebSocketAppDataResult());
+        wsOut.setTopic("SalesDimensionResult");     // 2.
+Add this line

+        dag.addStream("InputStream", inputGenerator.getOutputPort(), converter.input);
+        ...

-9. Make the following changes to pom.xml:
+10. Make the following changes to pom.xml:
     1. Change the artifactId to something that is likely to be unique to this application, for example: `<artifactId>salesapp</artifactId>`.
        This step is optional but is recommended since uploading a second